 Pocklington School has an outstanding reputation for pastoral care and is known to be a friendly caring community.

 Our distinctly Christian ethos informs our approach to our pupils and the wider community; we offer a welcome to young people of all faiths and none, providing them with opportunities to explore important spiritual questions as fully as they wish.
 Pupils know that they can talk to any member of staff, and that their concerns will be taken seriously.
-They also have access to a professional medical team and to a school well-being service and to our own Designated Safeguarding Lead should the need arise.
+They also have access to a professional medical team and to a School Wellbeing Service and to our own Designated Safeguarding Lead (DSL) should the need arise.

 Each pupil enjoys the support and guidance of a House Tutor who works closely with both the day and boarding Housemaster or Housemistress, they in turn report to three Heads of Division:

-The Heads of Division report to the Pastoral Director, Mr Martin Davies.
+The Heads of Division report to the Deputy Head (Pastoral), Mr Martin Davies.

 Parents are encouraged to be involved in all aspects of their children’s lives through school events, plays, concerts and parents evenings and will receive regular reports on academic progress.